 We believe that it is important to give our customers options on how they want to be able to use Jitbit.
 Some of them want to use it in the email-only mode and they can do that easily - we provide a fully-featured email integration, rich email notifications system, customizable templates and email APIs.
 Others want to use it as a mix between email and a web portal.
 Usually, customers send an email to a helpdesk and techs work with it in the web app.
-In this article we will talk about a third way - both customers and techs using the web app, often without even touching email.
+In this article we will talk about a third way - both customers and techs using the support ticket system via the web app, often without even touching email.

 By default, the first thing customers see when they open up your help desk in their browser is the knowledge base.
 If you spent enough some time populating your KB with useful articles, documentation, FAQs, etc. it's going to pay off big time.
 Chances are your customers will find their answers on the very first page of the customer portal - your knowledge base.

 You can split your knowledge base articles into different categories and assign tags to them.
 The articles themselves can contain images, videos, attached files.
 We also support WYSIWYG formatting options so that you can make your articles look great and easy to read.

 Jitbit Knowledge Base also offers a great search engine that will help your users find the information they need.
 It is also possible to filter the search results by tags, categories, and creation date.